Huxyshuu/CS-A1121_course_project/README.md

 ![Picture of the UML diagram](https://i.imgur.com/T2PbnL8.png) The pipe flow program is a simulation created for the calculations of flow speed through a pipe system.
 Given the starting and ending points, their heights and pressure, we can calculate the flow speed using extended Bernoulli's equation.

+The program is recommended to be viewed on a screen larger than 1280x850, due to the window being a fixed size and not scaling down to smaller screens.

 ## File and folder structure
 - There are three folders in the repository,
     - Code, which contains all of the source code for the program as well as unit-testing in the file named projectTest.py